-- Management risk.
-Dodge & Cox's opinion about the intrinsic worth of a company or security may be incorrect, Dodge & Cox may not make timely purchases or sales of securities for the Fund, the Fund's investment objectives may not be achieved, and the market may continue to undervalue the Fund's securities.
+- Manager risk.
+Dodge & Cox’s opinion about the intrinsic worth of a company or security may be incorrect or the market may continue to undervalue the company or security.
+Dodge & Cox may not make timely purchases or sales of securities for the Fund.

 - Market risk.
-Stock prices may decline over short or extended periods due to general market conditions.
+Prices may increase or decrease, sometimes suddenly and unpredictably, due to general market conditions.

 - Interest rate risk.
-Fixed income security prices may decline due to rising interest rates.
-Fixed income securities with longer maturities are generally subject to potentially greater volatility than obligations with shorter maturities.
+Debt security prices may decline due to rising interest rates.
+The price of debt securities with longer maturities is typically affected more by rising interest rates than the price of obligations with shorter maturities.